noarche/gallery/README.md

 If you do not have a web host or software installed go to the directory where index.html is located and open in terminal

-use command `python3 -m http.server` or `python -m http.server` to start web hosting with python.
+use command `python3 -m http.server 8080` or `python -m http.server 8080` to start web hosting on port 8080 (http://localhost:8080) with python.